gitter-badger/LendIt/README.md

 ### An application for borrowing and lending books, movies or games.

-LendIt is a web application developed in the InOut 3.0 Hackathon at National Institute of Technology Surat.
+LendIt is a web application developed using the Django framework.

 **It is designed to facilitate sharing of mostly one-time use commodities such as books, movies or games.**